mahsavafaie/wwc/user-feedback.md

 The instructors were really trying to get us things done.
 The jupyter notebooks were a good thing to concentrate on the essentials of Python.
+It jumped straight into the useful stuff in a way that's useful for beginners and intermediates alike.
+I liked the "learning by doing" aspect.

 ## Suggestions